-Alice Hanks, CPA Tax Partner 5.
-(LO 1, 2) Income tax
+Alice Hanks, CPA Tax Partner

+5. (LO 1, 2) Income tax

 - 6. (LO 1) Notice 90-20 is the 20th Notice issued during 1990, and it appears on page 328 of Volume 1 of the Cumulative Bulletin in 1990. - 7.
-(LO 1, 4) The items would probably be ranked as follows (from lowest to highest): - (1) Letter ruling (valid only to the taxpayer to whom issued). - (2) Proposed Regulation (most courts ignore these). - (3) Revenue Ruling. - (4) Interpretive Regulation. - (5) Legislative Regulation. - (6) Internal Revenue Code. - 8.
+(LO 1, 4) The items would probably be ranked as follows (from lowest to highest): - (1) Letter ruling (valid only to the taxpayer to whom issued) - (2) Proposed Regulation (most courts ignore these) - (3) Revenue Ruling - (4) Interpretive Regulation - (5) Legislative Regulation - (6) Internal Revenue Code - 8.
 (LO 1) - a.
-This is a Temporary Regulation; 1 refers to the type of Regulation (i.e., income tax), 956 is the related Code section number, 2 is the Regulation section number, and T refers to temporary. - b.
+This citation refers to a Temporary Regulation; 1 refers to the type of Regulation (i.e., income tax), 956 is the related Code section number, 2 is the Regulation section number, and T refers to temporary. - b.
 Revenue Ruling number 15, appearing on page 975 of the 23rd weekly issue of the Internal Revenue Bulletin for 2012. - c.
+Letter Ruling 51, issued in the 4th week of 2002.

+9. (LO 1, 5) TAX FILE MEMORANDUM

+DATE: September 24, 2019

-Letter Ruling 51, issued in the 4th week of 2002. - 9.
-(LO 1, 5) TAX FILE MEMORANDUM - DATE: September 23, 2016 - FROM: George Ames - SUBJECT: Telephone conversation with Sally Andrews on applicability of 2007 letter ruling
+FROM: George Ames

+SUBJECT: Telephone conversation with Sally Andrews on applicability of 2009 letter ruling

-I told Sally Andrews that only the taxpayer to whom the 2007 letter ruling was issued may rely on the pronouncement.
-I stressed that a letter ruling has no precedential value under § 6110(k)(3).
+I informed Sally Andrews that only the taxpayer to whom the 2009 letter ruling was issued may rely on the pronouncement.
+I also stressed that a letter ruling has no precedential value under § 6110(k)(3).

-I pointed out that a letter ruling indicates the position of the IRS on the specific fact pattern present as of the date of the letter ruling.
+I pointed out that a letter ruling indicates the position of the IRS on the specific fact pattern presented as of the date of the letter ruling.
 As such, a letter ruling is not primary authority.
 However, under Notice 90-20, 1990-1 C.B.
 328, a letter ruling is substantial authority for purposes of the accuracy-related penalty in § 6662.

-- 10. (LO 1) Letter rulings may be found in: - Private Letter Rulings (RIA). - BNA Daily Tax Reports. - Tax Notes (Tax Analysts). - Although not referenced in the text, letter rulings are also available in the IRS Letter Rulings Report (CCH). - 11.
-(LO 1) Dwain must consider several factors in deciding whether to take the dispute to the judicial system: - How expensive will it be? - How much time will be consumed? - Does he have the temperament to engage in the battle? - What is the probability of winning? - Once a decision is made to litigate the issue, the appropriate judicial forum must be selected. - Tax Court judges have more expertise in tax matters. - The tax deficiency need not be paid to litigate in the Tax Court.
-However, if Dwain loses, interest must be paid on any unpaid deficiency. - If a trial by jury is preferred, the U.S. District Court is the appropriate forum. - The tax deficiency must be paid before litigating in the District Court or the Court of Federal Claims. - If an appeal to the Federal Circuit is important, Dwain should select the Court of Federal Claims. - A survey of the decisions involving the issues in dispute is appropriate.
+- 10. (LO 1) Letter rulings may be found in: - IRS Letter Ruling Reports (CCH). - Bloomberg BNA Daily Tax Reports. - Tax Notes (Tax Analysts). - Letter rulings are also available in electronic (online) tax research services (e.g., Thomson Reuters Checkpoint). - 11.
+(LO 1) Sanjay must consider several factors in deciding whether to take the dispute to the judicial system: - How expensive will it be? - How much time will be consumed? - Does he have the temperament to engage in the battle? - What is the probability of winning? - Once a decision is made to litigate the issue, the appropriate judicial forum must be selected. - Tax Court judges have more expertise in tax matters. - The tax deficiency need not be paid to litigate in the Tax Court.
+However, if Sanjay loses, interest must be paid on any unpaid deficiency. - If a trial by jury is preferred, the U.S. District Court is the appropriate forum. - The tax deficiency must be paid before litigating in the District Court or the Court of Federal Claims. - If an appeal to the Federal Circuit is important, Sanjay should select the Court of Federal Claims. - A survey of the decisions involving the issues in dispute is appropriate.
 If a particular court has taken an unfavorable position, that court should be avoided. - 12.
 (LO 1) The main advantage of the U.S. Court of Federal Claims occurs when a taxpayer's applicable Circuit Court previously rendered an adverse decision.
 Such a taxpayer may select the U.S. Court of Federal Claims because any appeal will be to the Federal Circuit.